When: June 12-July 9, 2023 (4 weeks)

 Standard Microsoft Office software will be used for course activities.

 Elisa Coghlan is passionate about good communication, especially communication that engages both the eye and the written word.
-She has nearly ten years of experience in designing print and web publications for a variety of library and education organizations, with strong graphic design skills honed through on-the-job mentorship as well as formal continuing-education courses.
-She is currently the coordinator of marketing and outreach and journalism/communication studies librarian for Marquette University Libraries.
+She has a decade of experience in designing print and web publications for a variety of library and education organizations, with strong graphic design skills honed through on-the-job mentorship as well as formal continuing-education courses.
+She is currently the coordinator of marketing and outreach at Marquette University Libraries.